How to Ride the Bus

 At the front of each bus is a fare box.
 When you get on, you will put your exact fare in the slot at the top of the fare box.

 There are other ways - what we call "special fares" - to pay for a ride on the bus.
 The Fares section of this website describes them.
 They are also described on AMTRAN printed schedules.
 If you have any questions about our other fares call us at 944-4074 or ask your driver.

 How To Get Off The Bus

 Above the windows next to the seats in most AMTRAN buses, you will see a cord hanging against the wall.
 This cord, when pulled, alerts the driver that you want to get off at the next stop.
 If you are unsure exactly where the stop you want to get off at is located, tell the driver when you get on, where you are going, and ask him to tell you when the bus arrives there.
 AMTRAN drivers know where all the stops are located.
 They will make sure you don't miss your stop.
 This is also what you should do if the bus you are riding does not have a pull cord.

 How To Use More Than One Bus Route To Make One Trip

 We call this "making a transfer."
-Most transfers take place at one of two places: the bus platform at the Transit Center in Downtown Altoona or the bus stop at Applebee's at the Logan Valley Mall.
+Transfers take place at designated stops only.
+These stops are the bus platforms at the Transit Center in Downtown Altoona and the Logan Valley Mall, Walmart, Amtran office, and Bellmeade Martin's.
+Additionally, transfers are permitted at stops #105 (7th Ave & 18th St) and #469 (Logan Blvd & Sprankle Ave).
 When you get on the bus the first time, tell the driver that you will be transferring to another route and ask for a transfer.
 You would say, for example, "I will be transferring to the Pleasant Valley route."
 Transfers are free at AMTRAN.
 Don't forget: if you have any questions - ask the driver!